chopshop-166/SoftwareTraining/Training Plan/BeginningTraining.md

   - `if`
     - Implement deadband in drive command
     - Reduce turning speed at higher forward speed

-## Third Meeting:
- - [ ] Create console programs / Review
-  - Hello world!
-    - Explore printing other things
+  ### Projects
    - Basic input
      - Ask for users name, greet them
      - Ask users age, print "You can drive" / "You can't drive" as appropriate
        - Accept floating point age, print "You can drive with supervision" if they're older than 15.5
      - Write program that prints the square of a number
+## Third Week:
-  - Write a 4 function calculator (Advanced)
+ - Write a functional calculator (Project)
  - [ ] Arrays
   - Review syntax
  - [ ] Loops